What Are Fringe Benefits and Why Are They Important?

 Finance

-In a survey conducted by Quartz, 101 of the most influential financial companies were asked to disclose their employee benefits.
-Of those who responded, notable perks included adoption or surrogacy and tuition reimbursement, gender reassignment support, and extended leave policies influenced by the COVID-19 pandemic.
+In a survey conducted by Quartz, 101 of the most influential finance companies were asked to disclose their employee fringe benefits.
+Notable perks included personal and family-oriented benefits like adoption support, gender reassignment funding, and extended leave.
+Perhaps consider introducing:

 Healthcare

-As healthcare workers sacrifice so much to nurse their patients back to health, it’s key for organizations to pour back into their employees with high-quality benefits.
-In addition to health insurance, meaningful perks include wellness support (e.g., free gym memberships and mental health apps), paid time off (PTO), student loan assistance, and commuter benefits.
+In addition to health insurance, meaningful perks include wellness support, paid time off (PTO), student loan assistance, and commuter benefits.

 Technology